friedhar/libellus/README.md

 # Libellus - Performant Single File Order Books

 A library for optimized in-memmory general purpose order books.
-Generally, order books have no "silver bullet". therefore more than one implementation is provided.
+Generally, order books have no "silver bullet". therefore more multiple implementations are provided.

 ## StackBook
 ## TreeBook